apache/activemq-artemis/docs/user-manual/en/using-jms.md

 many host:port combinations in the URL they are treated as the *initial connector(s)* for the underlying connection.

-The `udp` scheme is also supported which should use an host:port combination that matches the `group-address` and `group-port` from the corresponding `broadcast-group` configured on the ActiveMQ Artemis server(s).
+The `udp` scheme is also supported which should use a host:port combination that matches the `group-address` and `group-port` from the corresponding `broadcast-group` configured on the ActiveMQ Artemis server(s).